DumplingTechnologiesLLC/PWTech/README.md

 established.

+### Changing Career Information

+The easiest way to change career information is to edit the `careers.js` file then rebuild the project to receive new static files.
+You can add new careers there, the only requirement is that the careers follow the format already established.

 ## For Production

 Once your changes are complete, you can run `npm run compile` to have all the templates compiled into the `public`